 The benefits and drawbacks of remote voting solutions

-Each option has its benefits and drawbacks.
+An analysis of seven remote voting options in Europe finds that each has its benefits and drawbacks.
 Remote voting provides more accessibility but it also entails some vulnerabilities.
 At the moment, there is little evidence about the impact of remote voting solutions, including the consequences for turnout and costs.

 What is the issue?